-- 45. The RNFA is an expanded role of perioperative nursing.
+- 39. The RNFA is an expanded role of perioperative nursing.
 The RNFA practices under the direction of the surgeon and assists the surgeon during the intraoperative phase of the surgical experience.
-A more complete definition of the RNFA and the qualifications for this role are outlined in the revised "AORN Position Statement on RN First Assistants" (AORN, 2013). - 46.
-The perioperative nurse may pursue an advanced practice nursing (APRN) graduate degree.
-The four categories of advanced practice nursing include clinical nurse specialist (CNS), certified nurse practitioner (CNP), certified registered nurse anesthetist (CRNA), or certified nurse midwife (CNM).
-Responsibilities and job descriptions vary with employment settings and individual state legislation (AORN, 2014).
+A more complete definition of the RNFA and the qualifications for this role are outlined in the revised AORN Position Statement on RN First Assistants (AORN, 2012b). - 40.
+The perioperative nurse with a graduate degree may function in an advanced role.
+Examples of advanced practice roles include the clinical nurse specialist and nurse practitioner.
+Responsibilities and job descriptions may vary with employment settings and individual states' legislation.

-Section Questions
+Section Questions (continued)